 The redistributive grievance effect increases the range of parameters for which civil wars will occur in equilibrium.
-C has two tools to guard against high taxes: its threat to fight and its threat to exit the formal sector.
-Having strong contemporaneous coercive power is sufficient to prevent exploitation because G prefers to buy off C in a strong period than to trigger fighting.
-Furthermore, an effective economic exit threat, i.e., high $\eta$ and/or $\omega$ , prevents high taxes even in weak periods because G does not want to undermine its tax base.
+C has two tools to prevent high taxes: its threat to fight and its threat to exit the formal sector.
+Strong contemporaneous coercive power suffices to prevent exploitation because G prefers buying off C in a strong period to triggering fighting.
+Furthermore, an effective economic exit threat, i.e., high η and/or ω , prevents high taxes even in weak periods because G does not want to undermine its tax base-i.e., G's inability to commit to low taxes does not trigger war when coupled with economic incentives for low taxes.
 By contrast, groups with a low-valued economic exit option face a high equilibrium tax rate in weak periods.
-This creates a large gap between how much C consumes in weak periods and how much it would consume in every period if it successfully seceded.
-C therefore faces higher incentives to initiate a separatist civil war in a strong period because gaining its own state would eliminate future government exploitation, hence alleviating redistributive grievances.
+This redistributive grievance effect creates a large gap between how much C consumes in weak periods in $\overline{}$ low value of η also exerts a reinforcing indirect effect that decreases the elasticity of C's optimal the status quo territorial regime and how much it would consume by successfully seceding.
+An economically aggrieved challenger therefore faces higher incentives to initiate a separatist civil war in a period with strong capacity for rebellion because gaining its own state would eliminate future government exploitation-hence alleviating redistributive grievances.
 Table 1 summarizes this logic and Proposition 2 formally states the result.